International Calling

 Calling from a Mobile Phone

-Calling Peru from a Dutch mobile phone is very similar to using a landline, with one small convenience.
+Calling Peru from a Dutch mobile phone is very similar to using a landline.
+However, there is a convenient alternative.
 Mobile phones often allow you to use a plus sign (+) instead of the exit code.
-This makes dialing a bit simpler and works worldwide.
+This makes dialing simpler and works universally.

-symbol.
+• Dial the Plus Sign (+) or Exit Code: Press and hold 0 on your mobile keypad to get the + symbol.
 This automatically functions as the international exit code.
-Alternatively, you can still dial00
+Alternatively, you can still dial 00.

 Example for a Mobile Call to Arequipa: